almereyda/awesome-starred/README.md

 - [generating-transit-maps](https://github.com/public-transport/generating-transit-maps) - How to automatically generate transit maps.
 - [community](https://github.com/inrupt/community) - This repository documents how Inrupt relates to the greater community on Github.
 - [solid-tutorial-rdflib.js](https://github.com/solid/solid-tutorial-rdflib.js) - Tutorials for using rdflib.js
-- [right-wing-violence-de](https://github.com/codeforberlin/right-wing-violence-de) - This repository is an effort to provide an unified data source on right-wing violence incidents in Germany by scraping reports from regional public-funded organization that monitor right-wing violence.
+- [right-wing-violence-de](https://github.com/dmedak/right-wing-violence-de) - Unified Monitoring of Right-Wing Violence in Germany
 - [vf-apps](https://github.com/valueflows/vf-apps) - Overview repo for other repos for apps based on the VF model and vocabulary.
 - [secure-opensource-server](https://github.com/simonsan/secure-opensource-server) - A relatively secure basic server setup
 - [mwRequirementsAnalysis](https://github.com/alvarosaurus/mwRequirementsAnalysis) - Facilitating the analysis of requirements in a software development process using semantic MediaWiki.